 Our members are people who support our association through their annual fee as individuals or families.
 Thanks to their help, we can pay for food, medicines, the veterinary, all the materials we need and cover the administrative costs.

 Sponsors

 They help us financially.
-They are. help we can pay our employees' salaries and run our facilities.
-The government does not offer any help at all.
+They are private persons or foundations.
+With their help we can pay our employees'

 The active member Gaby Mondini, a biologist, is giving many presentations especially in schools.